LieberInstitute/SPEAQeasy/README.md

 The [SPEAQeasy documentation website](http://research.libd.org/SPEAQeasy/index.html) describes the pipeline in full detail.
 For briefly getting started, check out the [quick start guide](http://research.libd.org/SPEAQeasy/quick-start.html).

 Because SPEAQeasy is based on the [nextflow](https://www.nextflow.io/) workflow manager, it supports execution on computing clusters managed by [SLURM](https://slurm.schedmd.com/overview.html) or [SGE](https://docs.oracle.com/cd/E19279-01/820-3257-12/n1ge.html) without any configuration (local execution is also possible).
 Those with access to [docker](https://www.docker.com/) can very simply use docker containers to manage SPEAQeasy software dependencies, though we provide a script for installing dependencies for users without docker or even root privileges.

-## Sharing the pipeline among many users ##

-+ A common use-case may involve wanting to set up this pipeline once, and have potentially many users running this pipeline without additional work from the users.
-This can be achieved by following the above procedure to first set up the pipeline; any user wishing to execute the pipeline from a different location may simply copy the "main" script (`run_pipeline_[executor].sh`), modify as needed, and run.

 ## Annotation ##